uym2/MinVar-Rooting/README.md

   -s SCHEMA, --schema SCHEMA
                         Schema of your input treefile (default is newick) -f INFOFILE, --infofile INFOFILE
-                        Report the optimization score to file
+                        Save all the logging to this file.
+Default: print to stderr -v, --version         Show FastRoot version and exit

 ```

 NOTE: `FastRoot.py` works for a list of trees